EasyRoutes API - Getting Started Guide

 Set up API client ID and secret key

-1. Go to the API Settings page.
+1. From your EasyRoutes Settings, access the API tab.
 You may see the following banner:

 2. Click on Request access, enter your contact information, and submit the request form.